-Ford officianado Graham Robson tells us what he deems to be Ford’s greatest hot hatches, and why…
+Ford aficionado Graham Robson tells us what he deems to be the best Ford hot hatches of all time and why.

 Feature from Fast Ford.
 Words: Graham Robson

 Tradition dictates it’s a car based on the three-door version of a mass-market family model; always with a more powerful and often larger engine, with modified transmission, suspension and other chassis upgrades to make it a more sporting package.
 Some style changes, a specialised interior involving better (usually Recaro!) seating and more instrument displays, sometimes with added spoilers and splitters, but with no major changes to the basic structure.